Lead Or Join A Group: NS Walks

 - Tags: #Beach, #Bird-Watching, #Boardwalk, #Coastal, #Hiking, #Park, #Peninsula, #Picnic, #Swimming, #Wetlands.

 Taylor Head Provincial Park is a scenic hour and a half drive from Halifax and is well worth the commute.
 The park encompasses the entirety of a 6.5km peninsula which juts into the Atlantic ocean amidst the spectacular 100 wild islands archipelago.
 There is plenty to explore along 15km of hiking trails.
 The trails follow along with the vast, diverse coastline.
 The coastlines vary from huge stretches of calm white sand beaches to rugged, rocks and cliffs pounded by surf from the open Atlantic Ocean.
 Taylor Head has nearly every type of coastal beauty Nova Scotia has to offer packed into one peninsula.

 The park also has an interesting past, starting from its first recorded history as a settlement for British loyalists fleeing the American Revolution.
 Remnants of this settlement, as well as graves dating back to the early 1800s, are still there today.

 The two main trails, the Spry Bay trail, and Headland trail are stacked loops of about 4km (2 hours) each.
-My preference is to do these loops in a counterclockwise direction to start along the rugged coastline with pounding surf on the western shore and end along the calm eastern shore with its white sand beach.
-These trails follow through many different beautiful habitats.
-From majestic tree stands draped in old man’s beard, a boardwalk across wetlands, rugged cliffs to quiet coves.
+My preference is to do these loops in a counterclockwise direction to start along the rugged, active surf, western shore.
+Ending along the calm eastern shore and its white sand beach make a great place to relax when you’re done a satisfying hike.